Showing posts with label Commissions. Show all posts

 Monday, May 1, 2023

-Memorial For The 63d.
+Memorial for the 63d.
 Regiment

 A series of letters from Colonel Simon Fraser, 63rd Regiment of Foot, to Jeffrey Amherst, Commander-in-Chief of the British army in North America and Colonel of the 60th (Royal American) Regiment, providing a memorial on the status of the regiment in October 1759.